-Staff who are approached by students concerned about having contracted or possibly contracted a sexually transmitted disease should refer them immediately to the DSL and college nurse.
+Staff who are approached by students concerned about having contracted or possibly contracted a sexually transmitted disease should refer them immediately to the DSL.
 Advice on contraception and safe sex is a key part of the college's RSHE curriculum.
 We also encourage parents to engage their child in open discussion about practising safe sex.